ipatch/KegCop/README.md

 a lot to be desired.
 So if you have a great idea, don't hesitate to download the code and contribute.

+## Installation
+A binary version of the app can be downloaded if your iDevice is jailbroken.
+Add the following
+repo: chrisrjones.com/repo
 cheers
 - Chris